landont168/landont168/README.md

 ### Fun Facts
 - 🤖 I'm super interested in innovative technologies, namely electric and autonomous vehicles
 - 🏎️ I’m currently involved at <a href="https://www.uwmidsun.com/">Midnight Sun</a> as a Strategy Software Developer and <a href="https://www.watonomous.ca/">WATonomous</a> as a BizOps Member
+- 🐍 I recently completed Harvard's <a href="https://cs50.harvard.edu/x/2024/">CS50x: Introduction to Computer Science</a> and <a href="https://cs50.harvard.edu/python/2022/">CS50P: Programming with Python</a>

 ### Contact Me!
 - 📧 Send me an email: l4trinh@uwaterloo.ca